nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-#### Decorators
+#### GraphQL resolver argument decorators

-We refer to several arguments using dedicated decorators.
-Below is a comparison of the provided decorators and the plain Apollo parameters they represent.
+We can access the standard GraphQL resolver arguments using dedicated decorators.
+Below is a comparison of the Nest decorators and the plain Apollo parameters they represent.

 <table>
   <tbody>